aosabook/500lines/interpreter/interpreter.markdown

 ...
 ```

 Python exposes a boatload of its internals at run time, and we can access them right from the REPL.
 For the function object `cond`, `cond.__code__` is the code object associated it, and `cond.__code__.co_code` is the bytecode.
-There's almost never a good reason to use these attributes directly when you're writing Python code, but they do allow us to get up to all sorts of mischief --- and to look at the internals in order to understand them.
+There's almost never a good reason to use these attributes directly when you're writing Python code, but they do allow us to get up to all sorts of mischief&mdash;and to look at the internals in order to understand them.

 ```python
 >>> cond.__code__.co_code  # the bytecode as raw bytes